 What time is traffic be restricted during the day?

 Traffic will be restricted to motorised vehicles at all times, with exceptions for loading from 9pm to 12 noon, and access to off street parking facilities.

 New restrictions would apply to Market Street, Tamworth Street, Conduit Street, Breadmarket Street and Bore Street and incorporate existing restrictions at Dam Street, Sandford Street and Bird Street.

 How long will the ETRO be in place for?

-The formal Experimental Traffic Regulation Order runs for 18 months from March 2023, including a 6-month formal consultation process.
-Informal consultation has been taking place since 1 January 2023 and feedback is welcomed from residents and businesses.
-Anyone who wishes to share their views prior to the launch of the formal consultation can do so by emailing firstname.lastname@example.org.
+The formal Experimental Traffic Regulation Order (ETRO) runs for 18 months from March 2023, including a six-month formal consultation process between March and August 2023.
+Informal consultation has been taking place since 1 January 2023.

-How will the restrictions be monitored and managed?
+How could the restrictions be monitored and managed longer-term?

 The preferred enforcement method is the use of Automatic Number Plate Recognition (ANPR).
 ANPR would use fixed cameras sited at all entry points to the pedestrian zones (including Tamworth Street and Bird Street from the Friary and Sandford Street access points) which read number plates and automatically check these against an approved list of vehicles.

-Will there be flexibility on access for delivery vehicles?
+Is there flexibility on access for delivery vehicles?